mapattacker/cheatsheets/ubuntu.md

    * Who are You > enter username & password
    * Wait for awhile for installation to complete > restart computer

+### Switch from Virtual Box to Host at Full Screen
+ 1. CTRL + m
+ 2. Drag mouse to bottom centre, VirtualBox panel will popup

 ### Mouse not Enabled
  1. In VM > top Toolbar > Input > Mouse Integration